The Right to a Minimum Wage and Living Wage from 2017

 In 1998, the National Minimum Wage Act came into force.
 The Act applies to all workers, a wider definition than employees and therefore provides coverage for agency workers, home workers and casual workers in fact most people who are not self-employed.

-- National Minimum Wage rates change every October.
-National Living Wage rates change every April.
+- National Minimum Wage rates used to change every October.
+Since 2017 they have been reviewed at the same time as the National Living Wage rates – which change every April.

 - There is an adult rate where you are aged 21 or over